GoranPetrusev/AstroFlux_Client/README.md

 - Max out option for crew member talents
 - Framework for custom afk farming ai
 - Dynamic updating system for the configs (should make adding content more streamlined)
+- Look into possibilities of making the welcome text a field that doesn't eat up mouse input events